digideskio/web-centric_comp/wcc_a1.md

 #### Linting ####

-A linter is a tool developed to flag non-portable programming constructs or those which do not adhere to the Generally by means of static source code analysis Benefiting from
+A linter is a tool developed to flag non-portable programming constructs or those which do not adhere to the language's semantics or philosophy, generally by means of static source code analysis.
-It is a nifty tool when unsure whether all team members have read the official specification to the language it is built for.
+It is a tool which
 The linters we are to consider for our purposes are **CSSLint**, **JSLint**

 Constraints:
 - Client-side: *None*